Nepholis/Nepholis/README.md

 - 👀 I’m interested in coding fun projects.
 - 🧑‍🎓 I’m studying Computer Science in Germany.
 - 🌱 I’m currently learning JavaScript (DiscordJS, NodeJS) and C# (WPF)
-- 🤝🏻 You can buy me a coffee here: https://www.buymeacoffee.com/Nepholis
+- 🤝🏻 You can support me here: https://www.buymeacoffee.com/Nepholis

 <!---
 Nepholis/Nepholis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.